Poncke Princen: Attitudes to Princen in the Netherlands

-In February 2009 the documentary '"The White Guerrilla" made by the Dutch research-journalist Bart Nijpels appeared on Dutch television (Katholieke Radio Omroep), reconstructing his life and giving an impartial opinion about his political choices.
+In February 2009 the documentary The White Guerrilla made by the Dutch research-journalist Bart Nijpels appeared on Dutch television (Katholieke Radio Omroep), reconstructing his life and giving an impartial opinion about his political choices.
 The documentary was received positively in general by the Dutch public.

-Princen's main quote in life was always: The Consequence of a Consequence is a Consequence.

 Deteriorating health and final years

 In March 1998, the 73-year-old Princen – on a wheelchair and undergoing what was described as "mutilating surgery" for his skin cancer – was among some 150 activists who openly violated a ban on political protests in the capital Jakarta, demonstrating against the undemocratic re-election of Suharto and defying the police to arrest them.
-As it turned out, that was a last effort in the long struggle, and Suharto finally fell from power two months later.

-However, later in the same year Princen suffered the first in a series of near-fatal strokes and remained bedridden, tended by his daughter Wilanda Princen, for his remaining years.
+As it turned out, that was a last effort in the long struggle, and Suharto fell from power two months later.
+Later in the same year Princen suffered the first in a series of near-fatal strokes and remained bedridden, tended by his daughter Wilanda Princen, for his remaining years.
 Yet "his luminous spirit shone through his crippled wreck of a body, and he continued his work as before", as Australian journalist Jill Jolliffe who knew him well put it.

 On 22 February 2002, Princen suffered his final stroke and died at the age of 76, in his home on Jl.
 Arjuna III No. 24 in Pisangan Baru, Utan Kayu Selatan in East Jakarta.
 He is survived by his wife, Sri Mulyati, and four children – two sons and two daughters (some of them residing in the Netherlands).